Hello, my Freaky Darlings!

 The chopping block is a huge piece of black granite with a hollowed out bit where I place my head.
 They tried to wash away some of the blood from the previous two victims, but they missed a few spots.
 The site of the blood makes the little bit of food I managed to get into my stomach before my trial travel back up my throat, I swallow it back down.
 I hate that I will die with the taste of bile on my tongue.
 It’s rather rude that they didn’t even give us a last meal.

 The executioner stands with his axe resting on his shoulder.
 The blade looks sharp enough.
 I hope he’ll be able to do it with one blow.
 He looks strong enough.
 I kneel and place my head in the hollow.
 I’m grateful that they didn’t allow any family members to attend.
 It’s a private matter.
 It’s just between me, the executioner, and whatever god I believe in.
-Only problem is I’m not sure any god exists.
+The only problem is I’m not sure any god exists.

 Well… I’m about to find out.